Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

-the last term arises from the holomorphic bigon $u: \R \times [0,1] \to X$ including the exterior that overlaps with itself in the region with area $A_2$.
-There are clearly no other contributions to the \ainfty structure maps involving $\bzz,\bz$.
-By these computations, if $\min(A_1,A_3) > A_2$ then in particular the element
+the last term arises from the holomorphic bigon $u: \bR \times [0,1] \to X$ including the exterior that overlaps with itself in the region with area $A_2$.
+The negative signs depend on the choice of relative spin structures; here we take the determinant lines to be oriented by the tangent direction; then the relative spin structure on completion of the middle region $A_2$ is non-trivial and contributes a sign in the above formulas involving $A_2$.
+There are no other regions contributing to the \ainfty structure maps involving $\bzz,\bz$.
+If $\min(A_1,A_3) > A_2$ then in particular the element